trynova/nova/nova_vm/src/heap/README.md

    algorithm.

-Then Boa: Boa uses a modified version of the [gc](https://crates.io/crates/gc) crate, which is a tracing garbage collector based on a `Trace`, trait and created using basic Rust structs.
+Then Boa: Boa uses a modified version of the [gc](https://crates.io/crates/gc) crate, which is a tracing garbage collector based on a `Trace` trait, and created using basic Rust structs.
 Thus it follows that:

 1. The Boa heap is not located in a defined area.
 Each heap object is allocated